Editor’s Note: This post was originally published September 2014 and has recently been updated and revised for accuracy

 Have you always been passionate about a career in fitness but uncertain of how you could pursue it?

 Whether you recently received a health-related degree, official certification, or you don't see a future at your current job; taking the proactive next step is essential to planning your career in fitness.
 One of the most desirable things about a career in fitness is the endless amount of opportunities.

 In this post, we will share five fitness jobs you can obtain with your certification:

 Becoming a certified personal trainer can be one of the most inspirational and rewarding careers you can take with your certificate.
 As a personal trainer, you can guide your client through a fitness plan that is tailored to their goals and current physical health.
 With a career in personal training, trainers can pursue a few different opportunities.
 1) group exercise programming, 2) one-on-one training or 3) virtual training.

-A day-in-the-life typically revolves around improving client physical fitness through cardiovascular activity, weight training, balance activities and guidance for every day practice.
+A day-in-the-life of this fitness job typically revolves around improving client physical fitness through cardiovascular activity, weight training, balance activities and guidance for every day practice.
 According to U.S. Bureau of Labor Statistics, the personal trainer field is growing faster than average and can be easily obtained through a personal training certificate offered online or on location at an official exam center.

 2. Group Fitness Instructor

 A group fitness instructor is responsible for leading a group through various choreographed classes.
 They typically range from 30-90 minutes long and include: Pilates, BarSculpt, Cardio Barre, Zumba, Spinning and more.
 This job is perfect for an individual who is interested in guiding a group through the fundamentals of fitness.
 A fitness instructor is typically someone who is fit, healthy and energetic, as they will be leading a group through a class and expected to participate physically, not just guiding them verbally.